alyons/ffrpg3.5/docs/Final Fantasy RPG v3.50/RandomIdeas.md

 - Off-hand - can be used effectively in off-hand
 - Reach - +1 square to target for attacks
 - Versatile - Use weapon one or two handed,

+## Punishment for Death
+- Reduce HP & MP on revival